ANTH 423, Dr. Maximilian Forte, Dept. of Sociology & Anthropology, Concordia University

 Schedule of the Assignments

-Please send all of your assignments, by midnight on the assigned date, to firstname.lastname@example.org.
+Please send all of your assignments, by the assigned time on the assigned date, to firstname.lastname@example.org.
 Please note that the only the following formats can be accepted: .doc, .docx, .rtf, or .odt.
-Acknowledgments of receipt will be sent by email by the following morning—if you do not receive an acknowledgment, it means your assignment was not received, or not received on time, or not attached to your email, and that your grade automatically becomes zero.
+Acknowledgments of receipt will be sent by email three hours after the deadline has passed (not before)—if you do not receive an acknowledgment, it means your assignment was not received, or not received on time, or not attached to your email, and that your grade automatically becomes zero.

 Overview of the Assignments